 We do not have an evening program, however, many classes are offered in the late afternoon and early evening.

 Currently several core courses are available via distance education.
-However, the only programs that are available completely via distance education are the following: Master of Communication Disorders (MCD) in the Communication Sciences and Disorders, MPH in Health Services Policy and Management, and MPH Professional Online Program in Health Promotion, Education, and Behavior.
+However, the only programs that are available completely via distance education are the following: Master of Science (MS) in Speech-Language Pathology, MPH in Health Services Policy and Management, and MPH Professional Online Program in Health Promotion, Education, and Behavior.

 The department of Health Promotion, Education, and Behavior offers a Certificate of Graduate Study in Global Health.
 The 18-hour certificate program prepares students with the knowledge and skills necessary to work on global health issues.
 Graduate students are allowed to be enrolled in a degree program and a certificate program at the same time.
 Additionally, Communication Sciences and Disorders; Environmental Health Sciences; Epidemiology and Biostatistics; Exercise Science; Health Promotion, Education, and Behavior; and Health Services Policy and Management integrate global health into their departmental research.
 Visit our Global Health page for more information.

 The Arnold School does not offer a degree in nutrition.
 However, the departments of Epidemiology and Biostatistics; and Exercise Science offer courses in nutrition.